Code-Institute-Submissions/ColinHammarberg-MS1/readme.md

 * The contact function has not been connected with an external server.
 * The Counseling page has not yet been published.

-##### At this moment Refer Doctor has only been developed with front end code and design.
+##### At this moment DR. Health has only been developed with front end code and design.
 But will in the near future have all features functioning.

 # Technologies Used